endoflife-date/endoflife.date/products/istio.md

 ---

-> [Istio](https://www.istio.io/) addresses the challenges developers and operators face with a distributed or microservices architecture.
+> [Istio](https://www.istio.io/) is a service mesh that extends Kubernetes to establish a programmable, application-aware network using the Envoy service proxy.
+Working with both Kubernetes and traditional workloads, Istio brings standard, universal traffic management, telemetry, and security to complex deployments.

-Support provided until 6 weeks after the N+2 minor release (ex.
-1.14 supported until 6 weeks after 1.16.0 is released)
+Istio follows [Semantic Versioning](https://istio.io/latest/docs/releases/supported-releases/#naming-scheme).
+A new minor version is released approximately once a quarter.
+Minor releases are supported for 6 weeks after the N+2 minor release (for example 1.14 supported until 6 weeks after 1.16.0 is released).

-A major release is identified by a change in the first (X) or second (Y) digit in the following versioning nomenclature: `Version X.Y.Z.`

-Istio's support period and EoL Policies are documented on their [website](https://istio.io/latest/docs/releases/supported-releases/#support-policy).